HParklab/IFUM/README.md

     ```
     **Important**: For optimal GPU memory usage, group proteins with similar sequence lengths into the same FASTA file.
 Different padding lengths can affect IEFFEUM's prediction.

-2.  **A Directory of PDB Files**: A path to a directory containing pre-computed structure files (`.pdb`).
+2.  **A Directory of Structure Files**: A path to a directory containing pre-computed structure files (`.pdb`or`.cif`).
 This is recommended for longer proteins or when you have high-quality experimental structures.
 The PDB filenames (without the extension) must match the sequence identifiers that would be in a FASTA file.
     ```
-    # example: /PATH/TO/PDBs
+    # example: /PATH/TO/FILES
     /PATH/
     └── TO/
-        └── PDBs/
+        └── FILES/
             ├── MyUb_WT.pdb
-            └── MyUb_R1117A.pdb
+            └── MyUb_R1117A.cif
     ```

 ### Running the Script